helium/HIP/0027-cbrs-5g-support.md

 Based on the above data points we can derive if a) a particular cell is deployed in a location with likely high concentration of UEs; b) whether or not this location is potentially already overserved by the abundance of competing cells.
 Using this information each CBRS cell within the Helium network will get a usefulness score, which can then be used to determine the final amount of proof-of-coverage rewards that a cell will receive.
 I.e. cells deployed in locations with no demand will have low usefulness score, as well as cells deployed in locations with oversupply of other cells will also have low usefulness score.

 #### Estimating reliability of backhaul
-Unlike with LoRaWan networks, where data transfer rate and latency are generally not a significant consideration, operating an LTE or 5G cell requires that the cell is connected to a relatively high throughput and low latency backhaul link.
+Unlike with LoRaWAN networks, where data transfer rate and latency are generally not a significant consideration, operating an LTE or 5G cell requires that the cell is connected to a relatively high throughput and low latency backhaul link.
 Quality of backhaul is directly relevant to usefulness of the LTE/5G node on the network.
 To determine the quality of backhaul, a Helium miner attached to the cell can perform a periodic backhaul latency and throughput test and adjust that cell’s usefulness score accordingly by multiplying it by some number ranging from 0-1.
 If the backhaul capacity of the cell is 150Mbs or better (a safe upper limit for a commodity CBRS small cell) and ping latency to 8.8.8.8 (google dns) is 30ms or less -  backhaul multiplier will be 1.
 As averages for these metrics deteriorate, the multiplier will proportionately move closer to zero.

 At the end of each epoch, rewards allotted to proof of coverage of the Helium CBRS network will then be ratably distributed between all cells in the network based on the total score of cell usefulness multiplied by backhaul reliability score.

 ### Economic Model for Experimental Proof-of-Coverage Implementations
-Today on the Helium network, all HNT minted per epoch and NOT burned by purchases of data credits simply gets ratably redistributed towards LoRaWan proof of coverage.
+Today on the Helium network, all HNT minted per epoch and NOT burned by purchases of data credits simply gets ratably redistributed towards LoRaWAN proof of coverage.
 To incentivize experimentation with new wireless protocols and new proof-of-coverage models that such protocols may require we propose to allocate up to 30% of HNT minted per epoch and NOT burned by purchases of data credits towards proof-of-coverage rewards for new wireless networks, starting with CBRS network.

-This approach protects existing operators of LoRaWan network nodes, yet at the same time incentivizes experimentation with new wireless protocols that are likely to bring more data usage to the Helium network.
+This approach protects existing operators of LoRaWAN network nodes, yet at the same time incentivizes experimentation with new wireless protocols that are likely to bring more data usage to the Helium network.

 Over time, as more data usage comes to the Helium network and the pool of “HNT minted and not burned by DCs” shrinks to zero, community can explore introducing additional HIPs to properly balance the Proof-of-Coverage rewards between nodes using different types of wireless protocols.